 OVERVIEW: This foundation supports Northern Kentucky groups working in education, social services, community development, and occasionally healthcare.
-Unsolicited applications are accepted throughout the year.
+It accepts unsolicited applications throughout the year.

 FUNDING AREAS: Education, social services, community development, healthcare

 IP TAKE: Twelve counties in Northern Kentucky can get in on the action here.
-Request program support, and tie your program into a well-regarded Northern Kentucky regional strategic plan.
+Grant seekers can request program support, and tie their program into a well-regarded Northern Kentucky regional strategic plan.

 PROFILE: The R.C.
 Durr Foundation is the private foundation of the lifelong Northern Kentucky resident and successful entrepreneur of the same name.
+It seeks to celebrate “the life and legacy of its benefactor by providing philanthropic support to improve the quality of life of the larger Northern Kentucky region and its people, with a particular emphasis on education, social services and community development.”
 He built the R.C.
 Durr Company into one of the largest and most successful heavy construction and highway contractors in Kentucky.
-Some of the state’s largest railroad, parkway and interstate projects involved the company.
+Some of the state’s largest railroad, parkway, and interstate projects involved the company.

 Durr was also involved in coal mining, horse and cattle ranching, a gravel plant, and served on many boards.
 He was a quiet philanthropist throughout much of his life (1919-2007), and the foundation continues to give to the greater Northern Kentucky region still today.